Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Recommendations apply only to National Institute for Occupational Safety and Health (NIOSH) approved respirators.
 Refer to the NIOSH Pocket Guide to Chemical Hazards for more information.

-General Hygiene Considerations: It is good practice to: avoid breathing product; avoid skin and eye contact and wash hands after handling.
+General Hygiene Considerations: It is good practice to: avoid breathing product; avoid skin and eye contact.
+Wash hands after handling.